 Overall, I think my Screw advance box joint jig is a much better solution to cutting odd box joints.
 The geared indexing mechanism could also be used to precisely index the cuts for burr puzzles.
-And for finely spaced finger joints, which was my other purpose of this jig, the screw jig dos quite well already.
+My other use for this jig was cutting finely spaced finger joints, but the screw advance box joint jig does a good job of this without a computer.

 Back to my Woodworking Website